PCtzonoes/AI-Companion-UE5/readme.md

 - **Attack Modes**: Switches between melee and ranged attacks based on player input.
 - **Behavior Tree and Blackboard**: Used for controlling AI behavior.
 - **AI Controller**: Manages the AI's actions and decisions.
+- **Threat System**: Allows the AI to prioritize targets based on threat level, Companion included.
+- **Perception System**: NPCs can perceive each other using `UAIPerceptionStimuliSourceComponent`.

 ## Setup